jwplayer/applicaster-docs/live/broadcast-live-events.md

 3. Add a list component in Applicaster and link it to the newly created  feed
 4. Set autorefresh on 60 seconds to deal with VCH.EventState changes
 5. Ensure the videos with type `live-future` link to a [target screen](https://jwplayer.github.io/applicaster-docs/target-screens.html) *WITHOUT a player*
-6. Ensure the videos with type `live` link to a [target screen](https://jwplayer.github.io/applicaster-docs/target-screens.html) *WITH a player*
+6. Ensure the videos with type `live-now` link to a [target screen](https://jwplayer.github.io/applicaster-docs/target-screens.html) *WITH a player*

 <div style="display:flex; justify-content: center;">
   <img src="../img/live-and-upcoming-shelf.png" width="650">